-Success Factors Failure Factors Traditional Public Transport services Responding to local challenges at the lowest cost Cost control Meeting all needs of our customers, whether they are passengers, mobility authorities or businesses; Focusing on operational excellence in order to provide the best possible service at any times and at the lowest cost; Developing new solutions for future needs and markets; Safety above all; Customer acceptance; Test and learn approach / progressive approach; REX: regular return of experience and feed-back from all parties, passengers and partners; Level of cooperation between all partners of the projects: creation of an ecosystem, with public/private actors, industrial, academic, large group, start-ups etc Environmental risks Safety and security risks Limits in technology, slowed development Ability of the public sector to invest in new technologies Uncertainty on Life Cycle Cost (LCC), providers, monopolistic or competitive markets (Automated) Logistics Supply Chain optimization Process improvement Targeted procurement Mode shift Shipper collaboration Insufficient degree of innovation in the implementation of digital technologies Excessive bureaucratization in procedures Too many empty return journeys Long waiting times for loading and unloading of goods Insufficient implementation of platooning Demand Responsive Transportation Service Design: Finding the right proposition of service to meet the demand for mobility in a cost effective manner Building a cost effective production Deployment: Fostering rider ship and service through communication, digital marketing and field presence Operations and continuous improvement Technology: Computational capabilities and digital services support enhanced customer experience (plan book pay), service productivity and quality (algorithm for routing and grouping optimization).
+Success Factors Failure Factors Traditional Public Transport services Responding to local challenges at the lowest cost Cost control Responding to local challenges at the lowest cost Cost control Meeting all needs of our customers, whether they are passengers, mobility authorities or businesses; Focusing on operational excellence in order to provide the best possible service at any times and at the lowest cost; Developing new solutions for future needs and markets; Safety above all; Customer acceptance; Test and learn approach / progressive approach; REX: regular return of experience and feed-back from all parties, passengers and partners; Level of cooperation between all partners of the projects: creation of an ecosystem, with public/private actors, industrial, academic, large group, start-ups etc Environmental risks Safety and security risks Limits in technology, slowed development Ability of the public sector to invest in new technologies Uncertainty on Life Cycle Cost (LCC), providers, monopolistic or competitive markets (Automated) Logistics Supply Chain optimization Process improvement Targeted procurement Mode shift Shipper collaboration Cost and travel number reduction for companies Optimization of last mile delivery Insufficient degree of innovation in the implementation of digital technologies Excessive bureaucratization in procedures Too many empty return journeys Long waiting times for loading and unloading of goods Insufficient implementation of platooning No optimization with traditional systems → Conflicting with each other No achievement of vehicle optimization due to less people using the service Trust issues in open (logistic) system concepts Demand Responsive Transportation Service Design: Finding the right proposition of service to meet the demand for mobility in a cost effective manner Building a cost effective production (model) Deployment: Fostering rider ship and service through communication, digital marketing and field presence Operations and continuous improvement Technology: Computational capabilities and digital services support enhanced customer experience (plan book pay), service productivity and quality (algorithm for routing and grouping optimization).
 But they are not at the forefront of what passengers are expecting from the service.
-They are just tools supporting a mobility service Deployment: fostering ridership and service use through communication, digital marketing, and on-the-field presence.
+They are just tools supporting a mobility service.
 Operations and continuous improvement: reaching targeted level of service and quality engagement in day-to-day operations with continuous improvement effort.
-Increasing costs per passenger Poor understanding of new skill acquisition Small fleets Car Sharing Services After a big hype of higher level (SAE Lvl.
-4 and 5) car sharing in 2018/ 2019, a lot of services have been put into service but high level of automation still waits for the solving of technical issues Missing and limited connected infrastructure for communication of the vehicle Unresolved regulatory issues
+Innovation of PT provider Increasing costs per passenger Poor understanding of new skill acquisition on the customers side Small fleets Global influence of mobility needs like COVID-19 DRT service capacity planning Trust in the service